lpoulain/CHAOS/README.md

 ## Loading a process from disk

 CHAOS offers a rudimentary way to run an executable from the disk.
 This executable must be compiled in the ELF format, have a relocation table (ld -q option) and use the only system call currently implemented: syscall_printf().
-The only example available right now is echo (source code: echo.c)
+There are two examples right now: `echo` and `formula` (see in /utils/).

 The OS will load the file into memory, go through the relocation table, relocate the pointers and execute the process.